GSA/ficam-management/pages/06_cpic.md

 | **Organizational IT Infrastructure** | Some platforms and operating environments, particularly ones that leverage legacy products, may require additional support or custom configuration to achieve the maximum benefit from LACS solutions.
 This includes potential costs associated with networking LACS components and high-availability components.
 Environments that use non-standard operating systems may require additional investment to integrate to a modernized LACS infrastructure. |
 | **Vendor Product Compatibility and Interoperability with Existing Infrastructure** | If your agency is considering a commercial off-the-shelf (COTS) identity and access management (IAM) product suite, you should assess the integration approach of these products for interoperability, and find the best fit for your agency.
 You should also investigate the availability of enterprise software licenses, as these can significantly lower acquisition costs and influence your agency’s make or buy decision. |

-#### Lesson Learned

-To drive adoption of its enterprise LACS and participation in pilot implementations, USDA offered to fund the initial LACS integration costs for a subset of agency applications that were candidates for early adoption.
-Doing so increased participation, since the department could demonstrate technical interoperability using real world examples.
+{% include alert-success.html heading = "Lesson Learned" content="To drive adoption of its enterprise LACS and participation in pilot implementations, USDA offered to fund the initial LACS integration costs for a subset of agency applications that were candidates for early adoption.
+Doing so increased participation, since the department could demonstrate technical interoperability using real world examples." %}

 ### Determine Funding for ICAM Solution